-- On Windows 8 and newer versions, some programs (e.g. Internet Explorer 11 or Office 2013) are configured to run with enforced ASLR natively provided by the operating system.
-For this reason, when the native ASLR from Windows is enabled on an application, EMET will not be able to provide notification and reporting for this mitigation.
-Instead, the OS will terminate the process and write an event in the Applications event log. - EMET's mitigations only become active after the address space for the core process and the static dependencies has been set up.
+- EMET's mitigations only become active after the address space for the core process and the static dependencies has been set up.
 Mandatory ASLR does not force address space randomization on any of these.
-The main focus of Mandatory ASLR is to protect dynamically linked modules, such as plugins. - Windows Server 2003 does not support randomization.
+The main focus of Mandatory ASLR is to protect dynamically linked modules, such as plugins. - 2.
+Windows XP and Windows Server 2003 do not support randomization.
 Since Mandatory ASLR does not protect the core process or static imports (see #1 above), they will always be at predictable addresses.
-Consequently, Mandatory ASLR is unable to provide any meaningful protection against attacks on this platform and is therefore disabled.
-For more information on which platforms support which mitigations, see the paragraph Supported Operating Systems and software requirements.
+Consequently, Mandatory ASLR is unable to provide any meaningful protection against attacks on these platforms and is therefore disabled.
+For more information on which platforms support which mitigations, see Section 1.5 - Supported Operating Systems and software requirements.